CULTURE

 Art, sports, games, music, and dance were staples in the Haudenosaunee people’s lives and were woven into their day-to-day activities.
 Every game or piece of art had a second significant purpose.
 Sports like lacrosse were played by men as a sort of conditioning to maintain and further develop their physical agility.
 Baskets, combs, and beadwork clothing, which are seen as artistic pieces today, were made for practical use but with as much love and attention as any artistic piece today.

 Most children's games involved role-playing to learn about the responsibilities and tasks of their mothers and fathers.
 For young boys, lacrosse was a way of teaching the skills of stealth, strength, agility, and speed.
 Girls played with cornhusk dolls to prepare them for the role of nurturer.
-Storytelling helped the young learn the stories of their culture, heritage, and the ways of the Haudenosaunee.
+Storytelling helped the young learn the stories of our culture, heritage, and the ways of the Haudenosaunee.

 Art, sports, games, music, and dance were staples in the Haudenosaunee people’s lives and were woven into their day-to-day activities.
 Every game or piece of art had a second significant purpose.
 Sports like lacrosse were played by men as a sort of conditioning to maintain and further develop their physical agility.
 Baskets, combs, and beadwork clothing, which are seen as artistic pieces today, were made for practical use but with as much love and attention as any artistic piece today.

 Most children's games involved role-playing to learn about the responsibilities and tasks of their mothers and fathers.
 For young boys, lacrosse was a way of teaching the skills of stealth, strength, agility, and speed.
 Girls played with cornhusk dolls to prepare them for the role of nurturer.
-Storytelling helped the young learn the stories of their culture, heritage, and the ways of the Haudenosaunee.
+Storytelling helped the young learn the stories of our culture, heritage, and the ways of the Haudenosaunee.